 A natural approach to foot and toe post-surgical recovery respects normal foot anatomy and encourages rehabilitation, not only from the surgery itself but also from the decades of tissue changes instigated by conventional footwear and its many injurious design features.
 Post-surgical natural foot care involves taking active steps toward recovery and forming key foot health habits.
 It also sometimes involves making tough decisions about what a person puts on his or her feet.
 Here are the six methods that, in our experience, we’ve found helpful in restoring and maintaining optimal foot and toe health after surgery:

-2. Use Correct Toes & Other Helpful Footgear: After surgery, especially toe surgery, there is a window of opportunity for many people to encourage optimal toe orientation, to allow the toes to regain their natural shape (i.e., toes straight and splayed well apart, the foot resembling a spade in shape).
+2. Use Correct Toes & Other Helpful Footgear: After surgery, especially toe surgery, there is a window of opportunity for many people to encourage optimal toe orientation, to allow the toes to regain their natural shape (i.e., straight and splayed well apart).
 Correct Toes is an amazing tool that helps realign the toes to the position that nature intended and can help a person take advantage of this important post-surgical window of opportunity.
 Toe socks and metatarsal pads are other helpful natural footgear in rehabilitating the foot after surgery.
-Toe socks eliminate constriction forces on the toes and metatarsal pads (including Strutz Foot Pads) help restore proper toe flexor and extensor tendon balance while repositioning the forefoot fat pad to a location that cushions and supports the heads of the metatarsal bones (i.e., the ball of the foot).
+Toe socks eliminate constriction forces on the toes and metatarsal pads (including Strutz foot pads) help restore proper toe flexor and extensor tendon balance while repositioning the forefoot fat pad to a location that cushions and supports the heads of the metatarsal bones (i.e., the ball of the foot).
 Tuli's heel cups are another simple and effective foot pad that offers unobtrusive cushioning to the heel, and they can be particularly helpful for individuals transitioning from conventional footwear to more minimalist footwear.

 3. Engage in Weight-Bearing Activity: After a person has sufficiently recovered from his or her surgery, participating in weight-bearing activity (e.g., walking, running, etc.) can be a profoundly helpful way to restore normal foot shape and rehabilitate the feet IF this activity is performed with the feet and toes in a proper configuration.
 Points No. 1 and 2 above highlight the importance of using footgear that respects normal, natural foot anatomy, and the use of this gear becomes even more important with activities like walking and running, which involve large and persistent forces applied through the joints and tissues of the feet and toes.
-Another option is to practice barefoot walking on forgiving surfaces, such as sand at the beach (or on grass or carpet); doing so awakens previously near-dormant intrinsic foot muscles, improves overall foot strength, and helps restore medial longitudinal arch (i.e., the main foot arch) shape and function.
+Another option is to practice barefoot walking on forgiving surfaces (we prefer indoor tracks or hard-packed sand on the beach, as you can see if there is any debris or sharp objects in your path); doing so awakens previously near-dormant intrinsic foot muscles, improves overall foot strength, and helps restore medial longitudinal arch (i.e., the main foot arch) shape and function.

 5. Seek Out Helpful Complementary Therapies: Receiving ongoing care from talented and compassionate complementary alternative medicine (CAM) or other providers can be an important part of foot care moving forward after surgery.
 Various physical therapy modalities, chiropractic techniques such as Graston, massage therapy, pilates, and yoga all have something unique to offer the post-surgical patient.
 Whether it’s improving joint mobility and tissue tone or helping resolve surgery-related scar tissue, these manual therapies are ideal for patients who have moved past the initial stage of their recovery and can tolerate the stimuli from hands, tools, or other equipment used by the practitioner (or the exercises and stretches that a yoga or pilates instructor might prescribe).